Nikeshbajaj/teaching/signalanalysis/index.md

 So for $$X \in R^{n\times m}$$

 $$Corr(X) = diag(C_x)^{-1/2} C_x diag(C_x)^{-1/2}   $$
 For Covariance, denominator terms is not there.
-Due to normalizing factor in cross-corrlation, its value is bounded by -1 and 1, however, same can be be said for covariance.
-Still the interpretention of Covariance can be drawn from Correlation.
-If value is high and positive, x and y are linearly correlated, which means, if x increses, y increases.
+Due to normalizing factor in cross-correlation, its value is bounded by -1 and 1, however, same can be be said for covariance.
+Still the interpretation of Covariance can be drawn from Correlation.
+If value is high and positive, x and y are linearly correlated, which means, if x increases, y increases.
 On the other side, if value is negatively high, the opposite is true, that is, if x increases, y decreases.

-**Note that, ZERO Covaiance or Correlation only stats that there is no linear association between two given measurements, however, there could be a non-linear relationship, that exist.**
+**Note that, ZERO Covariance or Correlation only stats that there is no linear association between two given measurements, however, there could be a non-linear relationship, that exist.**